FK Borac Banja Luka: Recent years (2001–present)

+On 15 August 2024, Borac achieved its first-ever participation in a European club competition by defeating Faroese KÍ Klaksvík 4–3 on aggregate, thereby qualifying for at least the League phase of the third tier of continental club football in Europe.
+This made them only the second club from Bosnia and Herzegovina to compete in the group or league phase of a European competition.
+They then became the first Bosnian club to progress from this phase of a European competition and host European matches in the second half of their season - after finishing 20th in the table with eight points from six games, they won a subsequent two-legged playoff against NK Olimpija Ljubljana of Slovenia to reach the last 16 of the 2024–25 UEFA Conference League.

 Colours and crest

 Colours

 Borac Banja Luka's traditional home colours are red and blue with white socks (colours that are contained on the Yugoslav flag).
 Borac has maintained the red-blue shirt for its home kit throughout the history of the club.
-It's traditional away colours are all blue or all red.
+Its traditional away colours are all blue or all red.
 The club's kit is after long-standing Serbian sports clothing company NAAI, currently, new manufactured by Diadora, an Italian sports clothing company.

 Crest

 Borac Banja Luka's present crest contains the name of the club and the name of the City of Banja Luka in the background formed from the sections that are coloured as the Serbian flag.
 On the top of the crest, the year of the club foundation is located.
 In addition, the whole crest is framed in gold colour.

 Stadium

-The home field of Borac is the Banja Luka City Stadium.
+The home stadium of Borac is the Banja Luka City Stadium.
 It has 10,030 seats and is one of the most modern stadiums in the country.
 The stadium was built in 1937 and its main donator was Bogoljub Kujundžić, the ban of the Vrbas banovina.
 Since then, the stadium underwent several expansions and reconstructions in the years 1973, 1981, 2010 and 2012.
 In 2010, the stadium underwent a complete reconstruction.
 New seats were installed on east and west stands, locker rooms were renovated, a completely new VIP lounge and room for media was built, new lighting, sound systems and video surveillance were installed, and trophy and technical rooms were renovated.
 In 2012, the new north stand was built with a capacity of 2,492 seats, which increased the total capacity of the stadium to 9,730.
 According to recent plans, the east stand will be covered by a roof in the upcoming years.
 The construction of the south stand began, which will increase the total capacity to approximately 13,000 seats.